42-LMann/42-LMann/README.md

 ## About Me

-I'm Lachlan Mann (23), Currently I'm based in 42 Adelaide (have a absolute passion for it.) and currently studying C and looking into python and javascript
+I'm Lachlan Mann (23), Currently I'm based in 42 Adelaide (have a absolute passion for it.) and currently studying C and looking into python and javascript.

 ## Coding Ethos